Silvio Berlusconi: Legal problems

-Berlusconi was expected to start serving his four-year prison sentence (reduced to one year), either under house arrest or doing unpaid social community work, in mid-October 2013.
-In mid-October, he informed the court that he preferred to serve the sentence by doing community service.
-Because of bureaucracy in the legal court system, it was however expected his one-year-long full-time community service would only start in around April 2014.
-On 19 October, the Milan appeal court ruled that Berlusconi's public office ban should be reduced from five to two years; which was later also confirmed by the Court of Cassation.
-The court imposed this public office ban, which did not change the fact that, according to the Severino law, Berlusconi received a ban preventing him from running as a candidate in legislative elections for a prolonged six-year period, which effectively superseded the shorter court imposed public office ban.
-Berlusconi began his community service at a Catholic care home centre on 9 May 2014, where he is required to work four hours a week for a year with elderly dementia patients.

-As of 2017, Berlusconi's appeal regarding his six-year public office ban was pending before the European Court of Human Rights.

 Controversies

-Berlusconi has been involved in many controversies and over 20 court cases during his political career, including being sentenced to four years imprisonment and a five-year ban from public office by the Court of Appeals for €7M tax evasion (and €280M slush fund) on 8 May 2013, confirmed by the Court of Cassation on 1 August 2013.
-Due to a general pardon, his imprisonment was reduced to one year, which due to his age can be served either as a house arrest at his private residence or as community service.
+Berlusconi was involved in many controversies and over 20 court cases during his political career, including being sentenced to four years' imprisonment and a five-year ban from public office by the Court of Appeals for €7M tax evasion (and €280M slush fund) on 8 May 2013, confirmed by the Court of Cassation on 1 August 2013.
+Due to a general pardon, his imprisonment was reduced to one year, which due to his age could be served either as a house arrest or as community service.

 On 24 June 2013, Berlusconi was found guilty of paying an underage prostitute for sex, and of abusing his powers in an ensuing cover up.
 He was sentenced to seven years in jail, and banned from public office for life.
 He was acquitted from the sex charges by the Italy appeals court on Friday, 18 July 2014.

 Economic conflicts of interest

 According to journalists Marco Travaglio and Enzo Biagi, Berlusconi entered politics to save his companies from bankruptcy and himself from convictions.
-From the very beginning he said it clearly to his associates.
 Berlusconi's supporters hailed him as the "novus homo", an outsider who was going to bring a new efficiency to the public bureaucracy and reform the state from top to bottom.

 Berlusconi was investigated for forty different inquests in less than two years.

 Berlusconi's governments passed laws that shortened statutory terms for tax fraud.
 Romano Prodi, who defeated Berlusconi in 2006, claimed that these were ad personam laws, meant to solve Berlusconi's problems and defend his interests.